2020PB/police-brutality/reports/Oregon.md

 ### Livestreamer shot in hand while sitting on ground | July 27th

 A livestreamer uploaded first person footage from July 27th.
-He is sitting on the ground some distance from protestors when less lethal shots are fired.
+He is sitting on the ground some distance from protesters when less lethal shots are fired.
 One strikes the filmer in the hand.
 He states that his hand is okay.

 tags: journalist, shoot, projectile